guillaumelenoir/WAVEPAL/README.md

 ```
 Just before the test, the paths towards the built-in packages are showed, and python may choose to take old versions, that you had already installed.
 If you encounter troubles with some packages during the test, I recommend to delete old versions (whose path is given), and reinstall WAVEPAL.

+If you reinstall WAVEPAL from the same folder downloaded from github at the first installation, first delete the following files and folder:
+* build
+* dist
+* WAVEPAL.egg-info
+and rename:
+* 'carmcmc_pack' to 'carmcmc'
+* 'wavepal_pack' to 'wavepal'

 ------------

 ## Examples